WebP vs JPEG for Website Speed: The Core Web Vitals Impact (With Real Numbers)

 What Is JPEG?

-JPEG (Joint Photographic Experts Group) has been the dominant photo format since 1992.
-It uses lossy DCT compression — it discards fine detail that the human eye is least sensitive to, producing small files from large photos.
+JPEG (Joint Photographic Experts Group) has been quietly carrying the bulk of the web's image traffic since its 1992 release — long enough to outlast several generations of would-be successors.
+The format relies on lossy DCT compression: it discards fine detail that the human eye is least sensitive to, producing small files from large photos.
 A typical 12-megapixel photo compresses from ~36 MB (raw) to ~3 MB as JPEG with no visible quality loss.

 JPEG is supported by every device, browser, operating system, printer, email client, and image editor ever made.
 If universal compatibility is your priority, JPEG is unbeatable.